Colonial Williamsburg: Colonial Williamsburg today

 Colonial Williamsburg is an open-air assemblage of buildings populated with historical reenactors (interpreters) who explain and demonstrate aspects of daily life in the past.
 The reenactors work, dress, and talk as they would have in colonial times.

 Costumed apprentices demonstrate the process of wig making and significance of wigs in Colonial life.

 While there are many living history museums (such as Old Sturbridge Village in Massachusetts, Old Salem in Winston-Salem, or Castell Henllys in the UK), Colonial Williamsburg is unusual for having been constructed from a living town whose inhabitants and post-Colonial-era buildings were removed.
 Also unlike other living history museums, Colonial Williamsburg allows anyone to walk through the historic district free of charge, at any hour of the day.
 Charges apply only to those visitors who wish to enter the historic buildings to see arts and crafts demonstrations during daylight hours, or attend scheduled outdoor performances such as the Revolutionary City programs.

 The Visitor Center near the Colonial Parkway features a short film, Williamsburg: the Story of a Patriot, which debuted in 1957.
-Visitors may park at the Visitor's Center, as automobiles are restricted from the restored area.
+Visitors may park at the Visitor Center, as automobiles are restricted from the restored area.
 Wheelchair-accessible shuttle bus service is provided to stops around the perimeter of the Historic District of Williamsburg, as well as Jamestown and Yorktown, during the peak summer season.

 The costumed interpreters have not always worn Colonial dress.
 As an experiment in anticipation of the Bicentennial, in summer 1973 the hostesses were dressed in special red, white, and blue polyester knit pantsuits.
 This confused and disappointed visitors, so the experiment was dropped at the end of summer, and for the Bicentennial, docents wore historical costumes.

 Many reenactments by Colonial Williamsburg's historical interpreters wearing period costumes are posted online.
 In addition to simple period reenactments, Colonial Williamsburg, at various times, features themes, including the founding of Williamsburg, occupation by British forces, or visits from Colonial leaders of the day, including General George Washington.

 Some of the costumed interpreters work with animals.
 The Colonial Williamsburg Rare Breed Program helps to preserve and showcase animals that would have been present during the colonial period.
 John P. Hunter's book on the topic, Link to the Past, Bridge to the Future: Colonial Williamsburg's Animals, explains the importance of, as well as details how interpreters are a part, of this program.

 Colonial Williamsburg is a partly pet-friendly destination.
 Leashed pets are permitted in specific outdoor areas and may be taken on shuttle buses, but are not permitted in buildings except the visitor center.